Introduction to Sailfish OS.

-MTP (the same protocol Android devices use) will expose the /home/defaultuser
+MTP (the same protocol Android devices use) will expose the /home/defaultuser folder to the connecting computer,

 both to graphical and command line applications.
 But it hides some (system) files and folders from the connected system.